 Approach them with this in mind—not with your hand out.

-Every day I am approached on LinkedIn by people who think because I have accepted their connection request they have the right to try to sell me something.
+Every day I am approached on LinkedIn by people who think that because I have accepted their connection request they have the right to try to sell me something.
 As you no doubt already know, this is generally an instant turn-off.
 Remember the sandwich board.

-This phenomenon is the soul of the unpublished market—where 75% of our clients land.
 You cannot know about unpublished opportunities because they are unpublished.
-Sometimes they are only half-formed in the mind of the eventual employer and only through interacting can you ultimately help that half-formed idea turn into an opportunity and perhaps a job.
+Sometimes they are only half-formed in the mind of the eventual employer.
+And only through interacting can you ultimately help that half-formed idea turn into an opportunity and perhaps a job.

 So take a deep breath.
 Consider whether that sense of urgency you feel is real or false.
 If you are looking for a job, hire someone who knows how to channel your energy productively and not waste it on a self-defeating sandwich board.
+Hire The Barrett Group.

 CareerChange.com powered by THE BARRETT GROUP